 This is an excellent resource for social scientists who want to find out more about research methodology for all social science disciplines, including business, management and economics.

-The SU Research Skills Development team provide training in transferable research skills.
+The Swansea University Research Skills Development team provide training in transferable research skills.
 Find details of upcoming courses on their website.

 The Library's Research Support team is based at the Singleton park campus.
 The Research Support librarians provide advice and support to research-active staff, whether early-career researchers or experienced researchers.